Seamful XAI: Operationalizing Seamful Design in Explainable AI: Background and Related Work

-Our work builds on and contributes to these different strands of scholarship, by situating seamful design values and practices within AI technologies.
+Our work builds on and contributes to these different strands of scholarship by situating seamful design in the context of AI.
 In doing so, we not only put forward a design process to anticipate, craft, and design with seams, but also make visible the values that seamful design provides for helping users work \textit{with} and \textit{through} the everyday failures and inevitable imperfections of AI systems.